shakes76/PatternAnalysis-2024/recognition/46982775_2DUNet/README.md

 ### Data Preprocessing

 All Nifti files were chosen to be resized to 256 x 256.
-This was opted for since the previously designed architecture would not work for the previously smaller width of 128 pixels (the image would become reduced to nothing).
+This was opted for since the previously designed architecture would not work for the previously smaller width of 128 or 144 pixels (the image would become reduced to nothing).
 A size of 256 x 256 would allow for a relatively sized image by the end 68 x 68.
 This is still not ideal or perhaps even sufficient, but the trade-off between memory and accuracy was considered and it was decided to not enlarge the images moreso.

 The image data was chosen to be normalised with mean 0 and standard deviation 1 as to faciliate quicker and more efficient learning.
 This is a widely known performance boost in machine learning, and many studies have backed this.